 NYU School of Law offers a host of scholarships to both incoming and current students.
 Entering students are considered for our main source of scholarship aid—Dean’s Awards—with their application for admission to the Law School, and they can submit additional applications to the specialized scholarships listed below.
 Once on campus, students can apply to other opportunities for both financial and programmatic support.

 All students admitted to NYU School of Law are considered for Dean’s and Vanderbilt Scholarships through the financial aid process.
-To be considered for these scholarships, admitted students must complete the Need Access financial aid application.
-All admitted students should submit the Need Access application, including students who applied for a named scholarship program as part of their application for admission.
+To be considered for these scholarships, admitted students must complete our on-line institutional financial aid application.
+Instructions on completing the on-line financial aid application will be sent to admitted students beginning in early January.
+All admitted students should submit the financial aid application including students who applied for a named scholarship program as part of their application for admission.
 Upon receipt of your completed financial aid application, the Committee on Admissions and Financial Aid will review the application together with your application for admission.
 You will be notified of any award(s) following the committee’s review.

 All institutional financial aid determinations are made upon admission on a rolling basis (during the spring that immediately precedes a fall enrollment) and apply to all three years of the JD program.
-Please note that students are not re-evaluated in subsequent years for Dean’s Awards.
+Additionally, in order to be reviewed for eligibility for institutional JD financial aid, all incoming 1L students must complete the Law School's financial aid application no later than May 15 prior to the fall semester of their 1L year (or within 2 weeks of their actual admission, if admitted after May 15).
+All financial aid determinations, including the Student Contribution determination, are final and not re-evaluated in subsequent years.

 Students with a strong interest in a specific field should apply for our programmatic scholarships.
 In addition to generous financial support, these programs offer fully integrated academic and professional programs that begin on the first day of class and continue throughout scholars’ legal careers.